-The CY7C1248KV18 is organized internally as two arrays of 1M × 18.
+The CY7C1618KV18 is organized internally as two arrays of 2M × 18.
 Accesses are completed in a burst of 2 sequential 18-bit data words.
-Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
-The address presented to the address inputs is stored in the read address register.
-Following the next two K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using K as the output timing reference.
-On the subsequent rising edge of K, the next 18-bit data word is driven onto the $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the input clock (K and K).
-To maintain the internal logic, each read access must be allowed to complete.
+Read operations are initiated by asserting R/W high and LD low at the rising edge of the positive input clock (K).
+The address presented to address inputs is stored in the read address register and the least significant bit of the address is presented to the burst counter.
+The burst counter increments the address in a linear fashion.
+Following the next K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using \overline{C} as the output timing reference.
+On the subsequent rising edge of C, the next 18-bit data word from the address location generated by the burst counter is driven onto the $Q{[17:0]}$.
+The requested data is valid $0.4\underline{5}$ ns from the rising edge of the output clock (C or \overline{C} , or K and K when in single clock mode).
+To maintain the internal logic, each read access must be enabled to complete.
 Read accesses can be initiated on every rising edge of the positive input clock (K).

-When read access is deselected, the CY7C1248KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the output following the next rising edge of the positive input clock (K).
-This enables for a transition between devices without the insertion of wait states in a depth expanded memory.
+When read access is deselected, the CY7C1618KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tristates the output, following the next rising edge of the positive output clock (C).
+This enables a transition between devices without the insertion of wait states in a depth expanded memory.